juhye-m/Digital-Fabrication-Projects-for-Physics70/content/posts/FinalProject/index.md

 My white keys were 20 mm in width and 2 inches in height.
 My copper tape pieces were 1 inch long, and 1/4 inch wide.
 These were the measurements I made prior to building my instrument.
 I was careful to minimize any discreepancies between the keys, as I knew that the capacitive touch sensors were... sensitive..,. and that small differences could make a big issue.

+Using the capacitive testing from above, I expanded to this one-octave cardboard keyboard and here is my progress:
+{{< youtube id="ls_W1WYdk0" title="Chromatic scale works" >}}

 Since a huge goal of my final project was to create a portable instrument, it was important to keep the casing minimal!
 I really like the way this turned out.
 The cardboard is even more lightweight than the 3D printed plastic.
 It lies right flat on the ground and is very thin, which makes it extremely portable.
 All in all, it still served its function and original aesthetic very well.
 I like how it looks "indie", too.

 I used a plastic bin for both support and for a casing.
 I taped my wires to the sides and on the inside of the bin in order to conceal the majority of the circuit, for a more minimalistic and less overwhelming look.
 The bin's height also adds a nice dimension -- sort of like a laptop stand, but for my midi keyboard.